esphome/esphome-docs/components/wireguard.rst

 |wireguard|_ is an extremely simple yet fast and modern VPN that utilizes
 state-of-the-art cryptography.
-This component uses a **custom** implementation not directly developed by |wireguard| authors.
+This component uses a **custom** implementation not developed by original authors.

-  Please note that *"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.*
+  Please note that *"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.* See `"WireGuard" Trademark Usage Policy <https://www.wireguard.com/trademark-policy/>`__ for additional information.

 .. warning::